What is 750 or 18k Gold

 4. High Maintenance Cost

-This puts an extra maintenance cost in the list other than regular cleaning.
-In case you are not going to use your jewelry for daily usage, this is not a problem.
+You can cut most of maintenance cost by taking care of your jewelry from external damages.
+In case you are not going to use your jewelry for daily usage, this is not a problem as it will not get that much damage.

 What Should You Buy?